saltedbones/Africology-and-African-American-Studies/pages/blockson-collection.md

 ## History of the Blockson Collection

 Accumulated by historian and author Charles L. Blockson, the Blockson Collection contains materials on the global Black experience in all formats: rare books; pamphlets; newsletters; busts and statues; photographs; posters; sheet music and oral histories.
+The Collection's rare books section is particularly strong in its first editions, as well as its holdings in African, African-American and African-Caribbean publications dating back to the sixteenth century.

 Blockson's collection specifically includes: